Joline990/Joline990.github.io/src/content/blog/post-22.md

 So at the last coach moment, I got this insight.
 For example, that I could import my model into TouchDesigner and start changing things there.
 It also came up in an earlier coach moment, but then **I hadn't made the link** (see in the green box above).
 \
 \
-Since there is no more time to learn new things within this timeframe of the project, I have to continue in blender's python api.
+Since there is no more time to learn new things within this timeframe of the project, I continued in blender's python api.

-#### Add interactivity in project
-ADD CONTENT HERE ABOUT ADDING INTERACTIVITY IN BLENDER's PYTHON API + MIDI CONTROLLER

-### Chapter 5 -> WRITE THAT BETTER AFTER THE END RESULT IF I WANT TO DO SOME MORE RESEARCH ABOUT IT!!!!!!!!!
-I was too curious, so I tested it out in TouchDesigner by exporting my model and importing it in TouchDesigner and changed the camera position based on the input of the midi controller.
-It was easy to do this, because I found already some tutorials.
+### Chapter 5
+My **curiosity** can hardly stop me from this project just to focus on blender's python api.
+I wanted to go back and take a **broader look** at what the other options were.
+So I did some **research**.

+#### TouchDesigner
+As told at coach moment, I could import my 3d fractal from blender into **TouchDesigner** and make adjustments there, I could then also implement audio.
+I found 2 helpful videos how to **import my 3d fractal model from blender** & using a **midi operator** I can set up my midi device.
+Then I could read the messages and add interaction to the model.
+So it would definitely be possible to apply it in this.
+Just how I would adjust **specific fractal properties** such as number of levels, acute angle....
+I would then have to **figure out** if this would work in this environment.
+And also how with audio that when the user turns a control slider for example that the music adjusts.
 \
 \
-I haven't looked further on how to change the level for example, the angle, the color...
-Also I could add some audio feedback in TouchDesigner.

-### Chapter 6
-But despite perhaps I not always made the right choice or workflow, I did learn a lot in this project.
-I have not only learned about the subject, but also learned more about myself.
-Working on 1 project for a month without much feedback makes you encounter yourself more often.
+➡ Blog post: <a href="/post-19/#touchdesigner">Fractal in TouchDesigner with MIDI control</a>

+#### Python-rtmidi
+I also wanted to try if I could modify a fractal property using **pads**, because it wasn't possible in the MidiController add-on.
+For that, I took a new **standalone Python project**, outside Blender's environment.
+I saw the MidiController add-on used **python-rtmidi library**, among other things.
+So I looked for some more information on that.
+I also came across **mido library**.
+But python-rtmidi is just a bit faster than mido, so for real-time adjustments, python-rtmidi is more suitable.
 \
 \
+I still **convert my rhombohedron fractal to pygame & pyopengl** first anyway, because it's better than using matplotlib.
+I had already created my cube & menger sponge in pygame and pyopengl anyway, so it was just a matter of putting my rhombohedron code in there and tweaking here and there.
+> **Coding is like a boomerang** 🪃:
+>
+> things you once stopped doing always come back.

+Since I had already put **all my interactions in blender's python api** and this was working, it would be **a bit silly** to start implementing all those here too.
+So I chose only to add toggle inverse visibility.
+I managed to work through a pad!
+\
+\
+Changing fractal properties would work here, maybe sound is trickier here than in TouchDesigner.
+But I haven't done any research in audio (except audio-reactive projects in touchdesigner).
+\
+\
+Inserting a simple python-rtmidi script into Blender, doesn't work.
+After testing this, I saw the colorful loader.

+#### Conclusion
+So the two mini-experiments (standalone python with python-rtmidi, pygame & pyopengl and touchdesigner) both get you **out of blender's interface**.
+So which would be ideal should I later use this in an installation or as a background to 1 or other music band....

+### Chapter 6
+But despite perhaps I not always made the right choice or workflow, I learned a lot in this project.
+I have not only learned about fractals, but also learned more about myself.

+> Working on 1 project for a month without much feedback makes you encounter yourself more often.

 I enjoyed studying fractals more closely and trying to understand how they are formed.
-In the end, it is an algorithm that repeats itself and the hardest part is determining (new) coordinates of the vertices, but a sketch helped with this.
+In the end, it is an algorithm that repeats itself and a difficult part is determining (new) coordinates of the vertices, but a sketch can help with this.
 \
 \
 It's also a lot of searching, which sometimes made me feel like I was getting **completely lost on the internet** because it's just so big.
 You keep finding things!
 \
 \
 I think this summary pretty much sums up my blog posts.
 I hope it is clear.
-I tried to write more about the choices I made and why, what I learnt, what I got stuck with...
+I tried to write more about the choices I made and why, what I learned, with which I was stuck
 \
 \
 I hope this brings more structure to this project, because I know sometimes I have researched all sorts of things, but even those are things you take with you even if they didn't come in handy in this project.
 I notice when looking back at the various blog posts that indeed, sometimes I went in all directions.
 But that is normal, because **a process does not go in 1 flowing line** unless you imitate everything 1 other person has done.

+> **Note**: not all details are included in this summary, so to know (almost) everything -> read the blog posts!